D. Rolland Jennings

 D. Rolland "Buck" Jennings (born September 3, 1951) is an American politician serving as a member of the West Virginia House of Delegates.

 Electoral history

 Jennings lost in the Republican primary in the 2016 West Virginia House of Delegates election.
 He was first elected to the 53rd district in the 2018 West Virginia House of Delegates election.
 He was reelected in the 2020 West Virginia House of Delegates election.
 He was redistricted to the 84th district in the 2022 West Virginia House of Delegates election.
-He is running unopposed in the 2024 West Virginia House of Delegates election after winning the primary.
+He ran unopposed in the 2024 West Virginia House of Delegates election after winning the primary.